-For Service-to-Service applications, Pivotal Single Sign-On (SSO) supports the Client Credentials OAuth 2.0 grant type.
-The client credentials grant type is for applications that can request an access token and access resources on its own.
+For Service-to-Service apps, Pivotal Single Sign‑On supports the Client Credentials OAuth 2.0 grant type.
+The client credentials grant type is for apps that can request an access token and access resources on its own.
 This is often the case when there are services that call APIs without users.

 - Application: A client that makes protected requests using the authorization of the resource owner.

-- Authenticate w/ Client ID and Secret: The application authenticates with the authorization server using its client ID and client secret.
+- Authenticate w/ Client ID and Secret: The app authenticates with the authorization server using its client ID and client secret.

 - Issue Access Token: The authorization server validates the client ID and client secret and issues an access token.

-- Request Resource w/ Access Token: The application attempts to access the resource from the resource server by presenting the access token.
+- Request Resource w/ Access Token: The app attempts to access the resource from the resource server by presenting the access token.

-- Return Resource: If the access token is valid, the resource server returns the resources to the application.
+- Return Resource: If the access token is valid, the resource server returns the resources to the app.

-The resource server runs in PCF under a given space and organization.
+The resource server runs in Pivotal Platform under a given space and org.
 Developers set the permissions for the resource server API endpoints.
-To do this, they create resources that correspond to API endpoints secured by the Single Sign-On service.
+To do this, they create resources that correspond to API endpoints secured by Pivotal Single Sign‑On.
 Administrators can create admin clients to perform automated management actions without a user.
 See Create Admin Client.